ZaenetDev/jenkins-iac/docs/Jenkins-IAC-journey.md

 ## 3. Spinning up a Basic Ubuntu VM

-With Proxmox connected, we created a Terraform plan to:
+With Proxmox connected, I created a Terraform plan to:

 - Spin up a new Ubuntu VM from a cloud-init enabled template.
 - Apply static IP, disk sizing, VM name, and SSH key injection.